lumeland/lume.land/plugins/feed.md

 }));
 ```

-As of Lume 2.4, it's possible to define fallbacks for every value.
+It's also possible to define fallbacks for every value.
 For example:
 `=title || $h1 || Default title` will try to get the value from the `title`
 variable, if it doesn't exist, get the value from the `h1` CSS selector, and if
 it doesn't exist, use the `Default title` value.